 My mother continued to show no signs of sadness or despair.
 She was just furious.
 I watched her with wonder tinged with anxiety as I had never seen that side of her.
 When my father had been around, she had been playful and in many ways not like a parent.
 What I had never noticed when my father had been around was that he had done everything for me, for the home and actually for her too.
 It was my father who got me my meals, and ensured that I went to school on time and did my homework.
 It was my father who came to my school to meet my teachers if they needed to see a parent.
 In short, it was my father who acted like the parent.
 My mother was an acquaintance who came around when she had a spare moment, just for a laugh and it was after my father left that I discovered what it was like to have a parent or, actually, to have no parents.

 At that time, I did not know where my father had gone.
 All I knew was that he had left my mother and me and that my mother hated him for it and I grew to hate him.
 Strangely, it was after my father left that I really got to know my mother.
-In the early days, I accepted her as my mother.
-As I grew older, I accepted her as a difficult person to love and to live with.
-Simply put, my mother was not cut out for mundane bonds like husband and child.
-But like a child that resisted adulthood, she demanded a great deal.
-The fact that I had to suffer the brunt of my mother’s impetuosity fueled my anger against my father.
+In the days soon after his departure, I simply accepted her as my mother.
+As I grew older, I tolerated her as a difficult person to love and to live with.
+Simply put, my mother was not cut out for mundane bonds like that between a husband and wife or a child and mother.
+But that did not stop her from demanding a great deal from those bonds.
+It was when I was left alone that I realized just how little my mother had given and was willing to give to our home and to us, my father and me.
+The fact that I had to suffer the brunt of my mother’s impetuosity alone for the greater part of my life, fueled my anger against my father.

 I discovered all of this as I was growing up, during my mother’s frequent angry outbursts after my father had left.
 “Went back to that hag, I know!” she would snap, out of the blue, disconcerting me as I tried to do my homework on the dining table after a dismal dinner of instant noodles.
 My mother had never been much of a cook or housekeeper.
 Most days we managed with instant noodles.
 Some days when she was in the mood she would dish out a fried rice or some curry.
 Some days we made do with bread and butter.
 Money was shorter than it used to be when my father lived with us but we had enough.
 My father made sure of that.
 A money order would arrive every month, promptly on the first.
 But the money order came from my father’s relative who ran my father’s printing company in his absence.
 It was clear that my father had planned his exit because my mother and I later discovered that he had organized everything very neatly, without mess and with no room for anyone, his relatives or my mother to interfere with the ownership of the business.
 The business belonged to him and there was no uncertainty about that.
 Some years later, when I was an adult, the business came to me and everything happened with clockwork precision.
 My father had been a meticulous man when it came to paperwork and administration.
-I learned this as an adult.
-In the same way, he had ensured my inheritance of the house in which we lived.
+I learned this as an adult when the house that my mother and I lived in came to me without hassle and without effort from me.
 Perhaps he was afraid that my mother would sell the house to support her lifestyle and drag both of us out into the streets.
 His fears were well founded because a couple of years after he left she tried to do exactly that but found out that the house belonged to me and that she only had the right to live in it.
 He had laid out his plans very well.

 There was no doubt that my father had gone back to his first wife and children.
 Later on, when I was older and when I sort of kept in touch with some relatives of my father they confirmed it.
 My mother never went in search of him to that little “is was” town.
 It could be, as my father’s relatives said, she was afraid and embarrassed.
 It was such a small town that everyone knew her and everyone was on the side of my father’s wife.
 My mother was the home wrecker.
 The other reason which niggled me but which I had to uncomfortably accept was that my mother was happy with the money that arrived every month and that while my father’s disappearance was something that had angered her initially, it was not exactly something that bothered her after a while.
 In fact, after the first couple of months, she went back to her old lifestyle of dressing up and going out with her many friends.
 I was often left to my own devices.
 Sometimes she would leave me with old Mrs. Maniam next door but sometimes I would just be by myself.
 It was clear that a cloud only hung over me, not her.
 Perhaps a long time ago she had realized that as a mistress, her life with my father was precarious and that at any point he could choose to return to his family.
 I only wish I had known that my relationship with my father was as temporary.